aiidaplugins/aiida-crystal17/docs/source/index.rst

    user_guide/index
    module_guide/modules

-..
-If you use this plugin for your research, please cite the following work:
+If you use this plugin for your research, please cite the Github repository (paper to come).
-    .. highlights:: Author Name1, Author Name2, *Paper title*, Jornal Name XXX, YYYY (Year).

 If you use AiiDA for your research, please cite the following work: